akampjes/railsec-shoppingcart/README.md

 Shopping cart
 ================

-We're just poor hackers.
+I'm just a poor hacker from a poor channel.
 Find a way to pay for an order without a card number.

 Ruby on Rails
 -------------

 This application requires:

-- Ruby 2.1.2
+- Ruby 2.1.7
 - Rails 4.1.8

 Getting Started